 Double-outlet right ventricle

-In double-outlet right ventricle, the aorta and the pulmonary artery don't connect to the usual places in the heart.
-Instead, these blood vessels connect partially or completely to the right lower heart chamber, called the right ventricle.
-There's also a hole between the two lower heart chambers.
+In double-outlet right ventricle, the lower right heart chamber, called the right ventricle, has two openings for blood to exit instead of one.
+Some blood goes to the body instead of just the lungs.
+There also is a hole between the two lower heart chambers.
 The hole is called a ventricular septal defect.
 In a typical heart, shown on the left, the pulmonary artery connects to the right ventricle and the aorta connects to the left ventricle.

 Babies with double-outlet right ventricle also have a hole between the lower heart chambers.
 The lower heart chambers are called the ventricles.
 The hole is called a ventricular septal defect.
 The hole causes oxygen-rich blood to mix with oxygen-poor blood.
-Babies with this condition may not get enough oxygen in the bloodstream.
+Babies with this hole may not get enough oxygen in the bloodstream.
 Their skin may appear gray or blue.

 Complications